To Kill Again

 Offshore Molokai, Hawaii

-Sunlight dimmed from charcoal haze into night as Val dove toward perilous ocean depths.
+Sunlight dimmed from deepening blue haze into midnight as Val descended into perilous ocean depths.
 Deepwater chill ate through the thick neoprene of her wet suit, producing a shudder as her body acclimated to the change.
-A flashing marker on the down-line warned her of the impending ocean floor.
+A flashing marker on the down line warned her of the impending ocean floor.

 Val slowly rotated until an old wreck’s tail loomed into her beam.
 The rest of the plane and her fellow diver, Nic, lay hidden by poor visibility.